 5F.
 Amount payable for harmless discharge onto land

-(1) Despite regulation 5D(1a)(c), an amount of 25 units for the fee period may be paid in respect of waste to be discharged onto land instead of the amount worked out under regulation 5E, if the Chief Executive Officer is satisfied that the method of discharge renders the waste harmless to the environment.
+(1) Despite regulation 5D(1a)(c), an amount of 25 units for the financial year may be paid in respect of waste to be discharged onto land instead of the amount worked out under regulation 5E, if the Chief Executive Officer is satisfied that the method of discharge renders the waste harmless to the environment.

 [(2) repealed]

 [Regulation 5F inserted in Gazette 13 Sep 1996 p.
 4548; amended in Gazette 22 Jun 2004 p.
-2147.]
+2147; 22 Jun 2007 p.
+2841.]

 5G.
 Maximum fee

-(1) For the purposes of regulation 5D(1a), the amount for a fee period cannot exceed the maximum amount for the fee period worked out in accordance with this regulation.
+(1) For the purposes of regulation 5D(1a), the amount for a financial year cannot exceed the maximum amount for the financial year worked out in accordance with this regulation.

-(2) If the amount worked out under regulation 5D(1a)(c) is predominantly attributable to the discharge of waste into air or onto land and the total amount or a component of that total amount is subject to the increase specified in regulation 5E(4) — the maximum fee for the fee period is the amount specified in column 2 of the Table to this subregulation for the fee period.
+(2) If the amount worked out under regulation 5D(1a)(c) is predominantly attributable to the discharge of waste into air or onto land and the total amount or a component of that total amount is subject to the increase specified in regulation 5E(4) — the maximum fee for the financial year is the amount specified in column 2 of the Table to this subregulation for the financial year.

 Table